Five of Wands

 Reading the Card

-The Five of Wands is all about high emotions, competition and arguments.
+The Five of Wands revolves around high emotions, competition, and arguments.

-Occasionally the card denotes healthy competition such as a sports event or normal day to day competition within business.
-More usually it represents arguments caused by an emotionally charged situation or difficult conversations that move into conflict.
+Occasionally, the card denotes healthy competition, such as a sports event or day-to-day business rivalry.
+More often, it represents arguments caused by an emotionally charged situation, or difficult conversations that escalate into conflict.

-The reversed Five of Wands suggests arguments will subside or at least become solved.
-They may not go the way you planned (arguments rarely do!), but at least the shouting part has gone.
+The Reversed Five of Wands suggests arguments will subside or at least be resolved.
+They may not go the way you planned (arguments rarely do), but at least the shouting has ceased.

 Be aware that this can sometimes mean the argument has stopped between people because it has become internalized.
-This is a dangerous situation as conflict has not disappeared but has just submerged.
+This is a dangerous situation: conflict has not disappeared but has just submerged.

-This situation can cause things worse than an argument: passive-aggressive behavior, drifting apart, or a long period of simply not talking.
+This situation can cause outcomes worse than a vocal argument: passive-aggressive behavior, drifting apart, or a long period of icy silence.

 Card Design Process

-A major part of the Five of Wands design was to ensure that the scene looks like a fight but no person within the fight is actually fighting any other.
-None of them should be acknowledging any of the other four.
-This could easily look like a bad Photoshop composition where the 5 characters should be looking at each other but the artist could not pull it off!
+A major part of the design was to ensure the scene looks like a fight, yet no person is actually fighting any other.
+None of them acknowledge the other four.
+This could easily look like a poor digital composition where the five characters simply fail to look at each other.

-That’s a risk worth taking to get the card right as it presents a very strong message.
-When you are engaged in an argument you are never fighting the person in front of you.
-You are fighting your own ego, personal history and perhaps even an amalgamation of little issues that you have pieced together into a monster worth confronting… but that monster may only exist in your head.
+However, that visual risk was worth taking to convey a very strong message.
+When engaged in an argument, you are rarely fighting the person in front of you.
+You are fighting your own ego, your personal history, and perhaps an amalgamation of minor issues you have pieced together into a monster worth confronting.
+That monster may only exist in your head.

 Finally, the location depicted on the card was based on surface images of Mars.